ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 0x44 0x4F 0x57 0x4E 0x47 0x52 0x44 0x00
 ```

-A client MUST check if the server nonce ends with any of the two sentinels and
+If not connecting with a downgraded version, a client MUST check whether the
-in such a case abort the connection.
-The problem with this downgrade protection
+server nonce ends with any of the two sentinels and in such a case abort the
-is that the TLS 1.3 spec here introduces an update to TLS 1.2 and requires
+connection.
+The TLS 1.3 spec here introduces an update to TLS 1.2 that requires
 servers and clients to update their implementation.

 Unfortunately, this downgrade protection relies on a `ServerKeyExchange`